Subito-it/SBTUITestTunnel/Documentation/Usage.md

 ### Body parameter

-The `body` parameter allow to match the request against its HTTP Body.
+The `body` parameter allows to match the request against its HTTP Body.
 As for the `query` parameter, the passed value is used as a regex which is evaluated on the request HTTP Body and the exlamation mark `!` can be used to specify an "inverted match" (i.e. that the HTTP Body should NOT match the provided `body` pattern).

 ### Examples